JWST NIRSpec IFU Pipeline Caveats

 tools or package parameters.

-The cube_build step combines the individual 2-D IFU slice images and creates a 3-D spectral cube.
+The cube_build step of the pipeline combines the individual 2-D IFU slice images and creates a 3-D spectral cube.
 The IFU cubes are, by default, constructed with north pointing up and east to the left.
 Cube building can be done using either the default 3-D drizzle algorithm, or alternatively, the Shepard's method of weighting.
 The current pipeline default setting is the 3-D drizzle algorithm.

 • To use 3-D drizzle, set WEIGHTING = DRIZZLE